Sprinklerkopf/NumS/README.md

 **STILL UNDER CONSTRUCTION**

 This Scala library has the aim to extend Scala's (and Java's) native math, data processing and data visualization capabilities to make it easy to work on scientific tasks with the programming language family of Java.
 Mainly it's purpose is to solve, visualize and automate my math and algorithm homeworks :)
+## Features
+* Two Graph visualization classes (currently for Points and Functions), even one with OpenGL rendering
+* Matrix and Vector Classes
+* MathFunction Class
+* *MORE TO COME*

 ## Usage
 This project is built with SBT so you can simply built it with the given build file (nums/build.sbt).